davestewart/vuex-pathify/docs/guide/config.md

     Because of the way ES6 imports work, configuration <strong>must</strong> be saved in a standalone file and <strong>must</strong> be imported before any store files.
 </p>

-Create a new file called `pathify.js` and save it in the same folder as your store index file.
+Create a new file called `pathify.js` and save it in the same folder as your store index file (or anywhere, really).

 Add the following code to import, configure and re-export the Pathify, modifying the [options](/guide/options.md) as desired: